Debbydamsel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching the current user to betty
+a script that prints the effective username of the current user